rq/rq/docs/docs/scheduling.md

 _New in version 1.2.0._

-This builtin version of `RQScheduler` is still in alpha, use at your own risk!

 If you need a battle tested version of RQ job scheduling, please take a look at https://github.com/rq/rq-scheduler instead.